0cjs/sedoc/8bit/conn/video.md

 0.1" Pin Headers, Dupont Shrouds, BT224 IDC connectors, Breakouts
 -----------------------------------------------------------------

+For DIN-8 breakouts, see [DIN].

+### JST-SM (2.5mm wire-wire) Connectors

+(PROPOSAL) This is my own proposed wiring standard for interconnecting various analog RGB video ouputs to monitors and other inputs.
+Cables are:
+- SM-10 RGBHV csync.
+SM-3 stereo audio.
+- Output (computer) → JST-SM female
+- JST-SM male (shrouded pins) → input (monitor)

+                              PC-88
+      JST-SM  Functions       DA-15     JP-21
+      ────────────────────────────────────────────
+         1-6  GND, Red         1,2      13,15
+         3,4  GND, green       3,4      17,19
+         5,6  GND, blue        5,6      18,20
+         7,8  GND, csync       8,9       8,10
+        9,10  hsync, vsync    14,15      ---
+      ────────────────────────────────────────────
+           1  Aud L            10         2
+           2  GND              12         4
+           3  Aud R            11         6

+Experience shows that it's not practical to crimp JST-SM to ribbon cable (it's too fiddly, especially because the rotation on the crimps needs to be correct), so it's not clear yet how it would be used with DA-15.
+60 cm hand-twisted individual strands?
+It should be ok for JP-21 and SCART pigtails, though.

+### Dupont Breakout Headers

 Note that all dupont 2×n shrounds are marked for male; pin 1 will be at the other end from the marking when using female inserts.
 All outputs should be female to help prevent shorts; inputs are thus male.
 See [header](header.md)